English

 .5 credit

 As the saying “a picture is worth a thousand words” suggests, visual and verbal forms of expression are frequently pitted against each other.
 Yet from hieroglyphics, to children’s books, to a church’s stained glass, to comic books, to Instagram, the intertwining of words and images is ubiquitous when it comes to storytelling.
 This course considers how narratives are structured and ideas are communicated in modes that combine the verbal with the visual, with a possible focus on graphic novels, experimental literature, digital media, films, and/or television.
 It also considers the nature of literary adaptation—how different forms of media tell the same story in varied ways.
-Students learn how to “read” the language of a visual text, bringing close reading and critical skills to bear upon the hybrid forms of storytelling that immerse our culture.
+Students learn how to “read” the language of a visual text, bringing close reading and critical skills to bear upon the hybrid forms of storytelling that immerse our cultures.

 Offered spring semester